What is a LEARNING

 |

-best when they are allowed to use their
+they are allowed to use their

-hands and sense of touch to learn new
+hands and sense of touch to

-information and apply new skills.
+learn new information and apply

 |